-While the draft mentions bears, a more pressing issue is the damage caused by deer.
-The Basic Plan for National Resilience already recognizes the risks of landslides due to the decline of understory vegetation and bare land caused by the overpopulation of Japanese deer.
-Since such ecosystem degradation undermines the natural capital mentioned on p.5, line 18, it is vital that the draft include reference to this more serious issue, rather than focusing solely on bears.
+Although the draft mentions bears, the damage caused by deer is a more pressing issue.
+The Basic Plan for National Resilience already recognizes the risks of landslides due to the decline in understory vegetation and bare land caused by the overpopulation of Japanese deer.
+Since such ecosystem degradation undermines the natural capital mentioned on p.5, line 18, it is essential that the draft includes a reference to this more serious issue, rather than focusing solely on bears.